christianengineer/christianengineer.github.io/_posts/2023-12-03-ai-based-game-development-with-unity-ml-agents-cpython-creating-intelligent-game-characters.md

 ---
-title: AI-based Game Development with Unity ML-Agents (C#/Python) Creating intelligent game characters
+title: AI-based Game Development with Unity ML-Agents (C## Python) Creating intelligent game characters
 date: 2023-12-03
 permalink: posts/ai-based-game-development-with-unity-ml-agents-cpython-creating-intelligent-game-characters
 layout: article
 ---

 ## Objectives
 The objectives of the AI-based Game Development with Unity ML-Agents repository are to create intelligent game characters using machine learning and reinforcement learning techniques.
-The repository aims to leverage Unity ML-Agents, which is a toolkit for building intelligent game agents, and provide examples and tutorials for creating AI-powered game characters using C# and Python.
+The repository aims to leverage Unity ML-Agents, which is a toolkit for building intelligent game agents, and provide examples and tutorials for creating AI-powered game characters using C## and Python.

 ## System Design Strategies
 The system design for this repository should focus on creating a flexible and modular architecture that allows for easy integration of AI and machine learning algorithms with Unity game development.
 This can be achieved through the following strategies: